 Why isn’t Seattle converting some outdoor tennis courts into dedicated pickleball courts like other cities do?

-Cities all over the country are converting unfrequently used tennis courts into pickleball courts.
+Cities all over the country are converting infrequently used tennis courts into pickleball courts.

-But how can you show for sure that a set of Seattle tennis courts is “unfrequently used” enough to justify converting them to become dedicated pickleball courts?
+But how can you show for sure that a set of Seattle tennis courts is “infrequently used” enough to justify converting them to become dedicated pickleball courts?

 The city of Seattle doesn’t have much data regarding outdoor tennis court usage.
 It does have a good record of how many times high school tennis teams reserve tennis courts and it does keep track of the number of times tennis courts are rented by the general public.
 Until 2019, it didn’t consistently keep track of whether a rental was for tennis or for pickleball.
 It doesn’t have any data about the number of times a court is being used without being reserved.
 Without any better data, since most tennis courts end up seeing some rental activity, they are pretty much all deemed to be used reasonably frequently by tennis players.
 Except for the dilapidated ones of course.

 Why are the pickleball lines so subtle?

 Tennis organizations are pretty particular about the lines that can be drawn on tennis courts used for sanctioned tennis matches.
 At first, they didn’t want any extra lines.
 Then they started promoting “junior tennis” which could take place on regular tennis courts but used different lines, so they allowed subtle lines under some conditions.
 Seattle outdoor pickleball lines are being drawn on tennis courts using similar guidelines.